OIST－ASJ Joint Webinar

 "Experimental progress in building quantum computers.
 Will they be here any time soon to threaten classical methods of encryption?"

-Christopher Monroe is the Bice Seci-Zorn Professor and a Distinguished Professor of Physics at the University of Maryland and a Fellow at the Joint Quantum Institute.
+Christopher Monroe is a Professor of Electrical and Computer Engineering and Physics at Duke University, the director of the Duke Quantum Center, the Bice Seci-Zorn Professor and a Distinguished Professor of Physics at the University of Maryland, and a Fellow at the Joint Quantum Institute.
 There he directs one of the world-leading research efforts in ion traps and quantum optics, which are two primary systems to explore and develop quantum technologies.
 In 2015, Prof. Monroe co-founded the startup IonQ, Inc., and serves as their Chief Scientist.
 IonQ manufactures and commercially offers full stack quantum computers based on trapped ion technology, which are currently at the forefront of the area due to their superior flexibility, precision and controllability.

 "Can we afford to wait or should we be actively looking for solutions to protect the integrity of the existing cryptosystems?"

-Michele Mosca is a Professor of mathematics in the Department of Combinatorics & Optimization at the University of Waterloo.
-He is also a co-founder and deputy director of the Institute for Quantum Computing at the University of Waterloo and a founding member of the Perimeter Institute for Theoretical Physics.
+Michele Mosca is a Professor of Mathematics in the Department of Combinatorics & Optimization at the University of Waterloo.
+He is a founder of the Institute for Quantum Computing at the University of Waterloo and a founding member of the Perimeter Institute for Theoretical Physics.
+He leads research in quantum-safe cryptography, quantum algorithms, and quantum circuit synthesis and optimization.
 In addition to his scientific merits he is globally recognized for his drive to help academia, industry and government prepare cyber systems to be safe in an era with quantum computers.
 He is a founder of the ETSI-IQC workshop series in Quantum-Safe Cryptography which brings together a broad range of stakeholders working toward globally standardized quantum-safe cryptography.
-He is also a co-founder of evolutionQ Inc. which provides services and products that enable organizations to evolve their quantum-vulnerable systems and practices to quantum-safe ones.
+He is also co-founder of evolutionQ Inc. which provides services and products that enable organizations to evolve their quantum-vulnerable systems and practices to quantum-safe ones.